 Held in the Fitters Workshop adjacent to Canberra Glassworks, the exhibition of shortlisted works for the inaugural Hindmarsh Prize in 2016 exposed a captive audience to the world-class contemporary glass from around Canberra and the region.

 Initiated by arts patron, Mr John Hindmarsh AM and in partnership with Canberra Glassworks, the Hindmarsh Prize has instantly become a much valued, generous and creative contribution to the artists’ local calendar.

 "As part of its commitment to the cultural diversity of the ACT, Hindmarsh places great value in fostering its vibrant local arts community, with the ambition of widening its scope and level of interest throughout the region," says John Hindmarsh.
 "To that end, Hindmarsh is delighted to be supporting Canberra Glassworks and the variety of talented artists associated with the organisation, many of whom have produced outstanding works of not only national, but international renown."

-“As an artist, exhibition opportunities such as this are important for our practices and offer exposure of our work to new and wider audiences,” said Kirstie Rea, one of the shortlisted artists for the 2016 prize.
+“As an artist, exhibition opportunities such as this are important for our practices and offer exposure of our work to new and wider audiences,” said Kirstie Rea, one of the shortlisted artists for the 2016 and 2017 prizes.
 “I was honoured … to have my work exhibited alongside my peers and to subsequently have my work purchased by John Hindmarsh.’